barumau/pandunia/fra/pandunia-fra.md

 be hapu - convenir (être approprié)
 be in - entrer
 be in bum - imploser
-be kino - se mouvoir
 be kux - être couché
 be mal - appartenir à
-be migra - s'installer (déménager)
 be pute - pourrir (se décomposer)
 be retro - retourner (revenir)
 be sona - dormir